solarbearcub/chatstats/README.md

 # ChatStats

-Based loosely on ChanStats used to find "insights" on IRC channels, ChatStats uses Telegram's JSON chat export to generate similar insights.
+Based loosely on [ChanStat](https://chanstat.net/) which is used to find "insights" on IRC channels, ChatStats uses Telegram's JSON chat export to generate similar insights.

 ## How to use